python-pillow/Pillow/README.rst

 Dependencies
 ------------

-Numpy
+NumPy
 ~~~~~

-Check minimum numpy versions to build against in ``.travis.yml`` file.
-Build against the earliest numpy that Pillow is compatible with; see `forward, backward numpy compatibility <http://stackoverflow.com/questions/17709641/valueerror-numpy-dtype-has-the-wrong-size-try-recompiling/18369312#18369312>`_
+Check minimum NumPy versions to build against in ``.travis.yml`` file.
+Build against the earliest NumPy that Pillow is compatible with; see `forward, backward numpy compatibility <http://stackoverflow.com/questions/17709641/valueerror-numpy-dtype-has-the-wrong-size-try-recompiling/18369312#18369312>`_

 Wheels
 ------